zipurman/oVIRT_Simple_Backup/README.md

 #### To Do
  - [ ] Use php session with API to allow for less data flowing through Engine Logs for authentication
- - [ ] Implement incremental backups using new API features (https://ovirt.org/develop/release-management/features/storage/incremental-backup/)
+ - [ ] Implement incremental backups using new API features (https://ovirt.org/develop/release-management/features/storage/incremental-backup/) Have to wait for feature to be available in ovirt.
+Still in heavy development.

 [ChangeLog](https://github.com/zipurman/oVIRT_Simple_Backup/blob/master/ChangeLog.md)